Herpes Simplex Viruses

 Symptoms of Genital Herpes

-Primary Genital Herpes Outbreak.
-For patients with symptoms, the first outbreak usually occurs in or around the genital area 1 - 2 weeks after sexual exposure to the virus.
-The first signs are a tingling sensation in the affected areas (such as genitalia, buttocks, and thighs) and groups of small red bumps that develop into blisters.
-Over the next 2 - 3 weeks, more blisters can appear and rupture into painful open sores.
+Primary Genital Herpes Outbreak: For people with symptoms, the first outbreak usually occurs in or around the genital area 1 to 2 weeks after sexual exposure to the virus.
+The first signs are a tingling sensation in the affected areas (genitalia, buttocks, and thighs) and groups of small red bumps that develop into blisters.
+Over the next 2 to 3 weeks, more blisters can appear and rupture into painful open sores.
 The lesions eventually dry out, develop a crust, and heal rapidly without leaving a scar.
-Blisters in moist areas heal more slowly than others.
-The lesions may sometimes itch, but itching decreases as they heal.
+Blisters in moist areas heal more slowly than those in dry areas.
+The sores may sometimes itch, but itching decreases as they heal.

-About 40% of men and 70% of women develop other symptoms during initial outbreaks of genital herpes, such as flu-like discomfort, headache, muscle aches, fever, and swollen glands.
-(Glands can become swollen in the groin area as well as the neck.)
+About 40% of men and 70% of women develop other symptoms during initial outbreaks of genital herpes, such as flu-like discomfort, headache, muscle aches, and fever.
+Swollen glands may occur in the groin area or neck.
 Some women may have difficulty urinating and may, occasionally, require a urinary catheter.
 Women may also experience vaginal discharge.

 Symptoms of Oral Herpes

-Primary Oral Herpes Infection.
-If the primary (initial) oral infection causes symptoms, they can be very painful, particularly in small children.
+Primary Oral Herpes Infection: If the primary (initial) oral infection causes symptoms, they can be very painful, particularly in children.
+Symptoms include:

-Recurrent Oral Herpes Infection.
-Most patients have only a couple of outbreaks a year, although a small percentage of patients have more frequent recurrences.
-HSV-2 oral infections tend to recur less frequently than HSV-1.
-Recurrences are usually much milder than primary infections and are known commonly as cold sores or fever blisters (because they may arise during a bout of cold or flu).
-They usually show up on the outer edge of the lips and rarely affect the gums or throat.
+Recurrent Oral Herpes Infection: A recurrent oral herpes infection is much milder than the primary outbreak.
+It usually manifests as a single sore, commonly called a cold sore or fever blister (because it may arise during a bout of cold or flu).
+The sore usually shows up on the outer edge of the lips and rarely affects the gums or throat.
 (Cold sores are commonly mistaken for the crater-like mouth lesions known as canker sores, which are not associated with herpes simplex virus.)